 There are few things that are more evocative of country life than strolling through a farmers’ market.
-City folks flock to the Greenmarkets that dot the urban landscape and we are lucky enough to have four of our own here in Sullivan County – Callicoon, Liberty, Jeffersonville and Kauneonga Lake.
+City folks flock to the Greenmarkets that dot the urban landscape and we are lucky enough to have one of our own here in Sullivan County, the Callicoon Farmers’ Market, Sullivan County’s largest year-round producer and artisan market.

 Here in our corner of the world, we live by the seasons: the hibernation in winter, the thawing out of mud season and the green of market season.
 At the beginning of spring, when the asparagus is just poking up and the rhubarb is unfurling, the market vendors are dusting off their tables and tents.
 They are in their fields, barns, studios and kitchens preparing to pack up the trucks and bring their bounty directly to the public.